LongEmotion: Measuring Emotional Intelligence of Large Language Models in Long-Context Interaction: Case Study

-In this section, we conduct a concrete analysis of how the information retrieved by the RAG and CoEM methods affects model performance.
-We collect all of the information retrieved by RAG and CoEM for every task in Figure \ref{fig:case_study}.
-In models’ final generation prompts, the Base setting includes none of the information; the RAG setting includes only the \textit{Content} information; and the CoEM setting includes both the \textit{Content} and \textit{Summary} information.
+We conduct a concrete analysis of how the information retrieved by the RAG and CoEM methods affects model performance.
+In models’ final generation prompts, the Base setting includes none of the information; the RAG setting includes only the \textit{Chunk} information; and the CoEM setting includes both the \textit{Chunk} and \textit{Summary} information.

 \paragraph{Emotion Classification.} In this task, the model is given a long context in which an emotional segment is embedded within unrelated noise.
-The RAG method enables the model to retrieve a more accurate segment, leading to improved performance; CoEM further conducts emotional analysis on the retrieved segment, resulting in the greatest performance improvement.
+The RAG method enables the model to retrieve a more accurate segment, leading to improved performance; CoEM further conducts emotional analysis on the retrieved segment, resulting in the greatest performance improvement, as shown in Figure \ref{fig:coem-case-EC}.

 \paragraph{Emotion Detection.} In this task, the model receives multiple emotional segments.
 The RAG method ranks the original segments based on their relevance, while CoEM further enhances the emotional features of the segments and ranks the enriched packs.
 This relevance-based ranking approach significantly boosts the model's ability to distinguish emotions.
+We skip the Initial-Ranking to capture richer emotional features.
+After enhancing the chunks with Multi-Agent Enrichment, we perform Re-Ranking to select the chunks that are least similar to others, as shown in Figure \ref{fig:coem-case-ED}.

 \paragraph{Emotion QA.} In this task, we evaluate the model's responses based on the F1 similarity with the ground truth.
 RAG helps the model retrieve more relevant source content, thereby improving its performance.
-However, the CoEM method, when introducing external knowledge, may alter certain internal details, which can lead to a drop in model performance.
-In Figure \ref{fig:case_study}, we highlight the differences between the summary and the original text in red for comparison.
+Next, CoEM-Sage performs extraction on each retrieved chunk based on the query, retaining only the parts that are relevant to the query, as shown in Figure \ref{fig:coem-case-QA}.

 \paragraph{Emotion Conversation.} In this task, the model is placed within a multi-turn dialogue context.
 The RAG method ranks the context chunks based on their relevance to the previous three dialogue turns.
-CoEM, after the initial ranking, generates a summary by combining the previous three turns with the initially selected chunks, and then performs a second round of relevance ranking between the initially filtered chunks and this summary, further ensuring the accuracy of the relevance assessment.
+CoEM, after the initial ranking, generates a summary by combining the previous three turns with the initially selected chunks, and then performs a second round of relevance ranking between the initially filtered chunks and this summary, further ensuring the accuracy of the relevance assessment, as shown in Figure \ref{fig:coem-case-MC}.